-Possibly the most accomplished American Grappler of his generation, Robert Drysdale is a black belt in Brazilian Jiu Jitsu, a rank he earned while training with the legendary coach Leonardo Vieira.
-Born of an American father and a Brazilian mother Robert Drysdale grew up, for the most part, in Brazil training with one of the most talented teams of the 2000’s era (Brasa).
-Robert Drysdale was also the 2nd American to win an IBJJF World Championship (2005), later going on to win the ADCC (2007) in the open weight division.
-Robert Drysdale also competed in mixed martial arts (MMA) reaching the pinnacle of the sport, the UFC.
-By the end of 2013 Drysdale joined forces with Rodrigo Cavaca to form a new grappling team – Zenith BJJ.
+Regarded as the most accomplished American Grappler of his generation, Robert Drysdale is a black belt in Brazilian Jiu-Jitsu under Leonardo Vieira and a former ADCC open weight champion (2007).
+Born of the union between an American and a Brazilian, Robert Drysdale grew up in Brazil, training in one of the most talented teams of the 2000’s era (Brasa Clube de Jiu-Jitsu), with whom he became the 2nd US national to win an IBJJF black belt World title (2005).
+Robert Drysdale also competed in mixed martial arts (MMA) reaching the pinnacle of the cage fighting, the UFC (later being cut due to a failed PED’s test).
+In 2013 Drysdale joined forces with Rodrigo Cavaca to form a new grappling team – Zenith BJJ, which became a big player in the sport.

 Full Name: Robert Drysdale